deeptools/pyGenomeTracks/docs/content/installation.rst

 Galaxy installation
 --------------------

-deepTools can be easily integrated into a local `Galaxy <http://galaxyproject.org>`_.
+pyGenomeTracks can be easily integrated into a local `Galaxy <http://galaxyproject.org>`_.
 The wrapper and its dependencies are available in the `Galaxy Tool Shed <http://toolshed.g2.bx.psu.edu/view/iuc/pygenometracks>`_.